 - Multi-user facility provides chandlering, heavy lift capabilities, reverse logistics, refuelling, transport, freight and emergency services to support onshore and offshore industries in middle and southern Carnarvon Basin.

 - Forecast $100m benefit over 10 year period for State and 45% increase in local gross regional product (over 2011 census).
 Flow-on economic benefits to the wider Onslow and Ashburton community.

-- Employment estimated at over 60 jobs during construction and more than 150 during operation.
+- Employment estimated at 61 jobs during construction and 166 during operations.